-(c) Withdrawals from Safe Storage Reserve.
-Members of the Appropriative Pool máy make temporary withdrawals from their portions of the Safe Storage Reserve, in the event of an emergency, and permanent withdrawals for Desalter Replenishment as set forth below:

-Emergency.
-Each member of the Appropriative Pool shall be allowed to temporarily withdraw a quantity equal to 10/13 of its portion of the Safe Storage Reserve in the event that the member of the Appropriative Pool has made a finding, in its discretion, pursuant to Water Code section 350 or other applicable law, that the ordinary demands and requirements of its customers cannot be satisfied by its other supplies such that, without access to this water, it would have insufficient supplies for human consumption, sanitation, and fire protection.
-The availability of water for withdrawal pursuant to this provision is expressly conditioned upon the full replenishment, at the member's expense, of any temporary withdrawals within thirty six (36) months of the withdrawal, and upon a Watermaster finding that the withdrawal will not result in Material

-- Physical Injury or undesirable results, consistent with the methodology defined in Exhibit "D" hereto. - (ii) Withdrawal for Desalter Replenishment.
+- (c) Withdrawals from Safe Storage Reserve.
+Members of the Appropriative Pool may make temporary withdrawals from their portions of the Safe Storage Reserve, in the event of an emergency, and permanent withdrawals for Desalter Replenishment as set forth below. - Emergency.
+Each member of the Appropriative Pool (i) shall be allowed to temporarily withdraw a quantity equal to 10/13 of its portion of the Safe Storage Reserve in the event that the member of the Appropriative Pool has made a finding, in its discretion, pursuant to Water Code section 350 or other applicable law, that the ordinary demands and requirements of its customers cannot be satisfied by its other supplies such that, without access to this water, it would have insufficient supplies for human consumption, sanitation, and fire protection.
+The availability of water for withdrawal pursuant to this provision is expressly conditioned upon the full replenishment, at the member's expense, of any temporary withdrawals within thirty six (36) months of the withdrawal, and upon a Watermaster finding that the withdrawal will not result in Material Physical Injury or undesirable results, consistent with the methodology defined in Exhibit "E" hereto. - Withdrawal for Desalter Replenishment.
 After 2024, each member of the Appropriative Pool shall be allowed to withdraw a quantity equal to 3/13 of its portion of the Safe Storage Reserve for the exclusive purpose of replenishment of Desalter production, consistent with Peace II Agreement section 6.2, Watermaster Resolution 2010-04, dedication to Desalter Replenishment in furtherance of the OBMP Implementation Plan and the maintenance of Hydraulic Control.
-Any such withdrawal of this water is conditioned upon a Watermaster finding that the withdrawal will not result in Material Physical Injury or undesirable results, consistent with the methodology defined in Exhibit "D" hereto. - (d) The provisions of this Paragraph 6.2 shall remain in effect only until the Court has approved a Storage Management Plan pursuant to Paragraph 6.3, below. - 6.3 Development of Storage Management Plan.
+Any such withdrawal of this water is conditioned upon a Watermaster finding that the withdrawal will not result in Material Physical Injury or undesirable results, consistent with the methodology defined in Exhibit "E" hereto.

+(d) The provisions of this Paragraph 6.2 shall remain in effect only until the Court has approved a Storage Management Plan pursuant to Paragraph 6.3, below.

+6.3 Development of Storage Management Plan.
 Within twenty four (24) months of the Effective Date, the Appropriative Pool, in coordination with other interested Pools and Parties to the Judgment, will exercise Best Efforts to develop and recommend, a Storage Management Plan to Watermaster and the Court for approval.
-Each of the Agricultural Pool Committee, the Non-Agricultural Pool Committee and the Appropriative Pool Committee must approve any Storage Management Plan before it may be presented to the Watermaster, provided that, at any time after exercising good faith and undertaking best efforts to reach a mutually acceptable agreement within one year from the initiation of negotiations, any Pool may submit its proposal to Watermaster, and then to the Court, for review and approval.
+Each of the Agricultural Pool Committee, the Non-Agricultural Pool Committee and the Appropriative Pool Committee must approve any Storage Management Plan before it may be presented to the Watermaster, provided that, at any time after exercising good faith and undertaking Best Efforts to reach a mutually acceptable agreement within one year from the initiation of negotiations, any Pool may submit its proposal to Watermaster, and then to the Court, for review and approval.
+Pending the Court's approval of a Storage Management Plan, applications for the recharge, storage, and recovery of Supplemental Water will be administered in accordance with the Court Approved Management Agreements.